Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * *"Will fix"* signals the intention to fix it, while *"Risk Accepted"* does not.

 ## Different grouping of security findings
 Different views can be selected in the left menu. security models.
 The menu selector on the left you to easily toggle between the different models in one view.
-Next to popular models, SIG has developed its own model based on the ISO standard, more information see [https://www.softwareimprovementgroup.com/wp-content/uploads/SIG-Evaluation-Criteria-Security.pdf].

 <img src="../images/system-security-grouping-finding-status-ex-background.png" width="300" />

+Note that here, the menu's category in bold is the currently chosen grouping.
+Therefore, below, under the column *"Description"*, different statuses are shown.
+Because *"Grouping"* means that Sigrid will show you a summary, the number of findings are shown on the right column under *"Findings"*, such as [C]1, [H]1, [M]99+ and [I]99+.
+These abbreviate the severity of the findings, respectively *"Critical"*, *"High"*, *"Medium"* and *"Information"* and their count.
+You can click on those for a listing of the detailed findings.

-Note that here, the bold category is the currently chosen grouping.
-Under *"Finding"*, the following grouping can be set:
+In the Grouping menu in the top left under *"Finding"*, the following types of grouping can be set:

 * *"Activity"* groups according to *"New"*, *"Recurring"* or *"Resolved"*.
 * *"Origin"* refers to the originating tool of the finding.